hyperledger/besu-docs/docs/public-networks/reference/cli/subcommands.md

 <!--/tabs-->

-Performs basic syntax validation of the specified [TOML configuration file](../../how-to/configuration-file.md).
+Performs basic syntax validation of the specified [configuration file](../../how-to/configuration-file.md).
 Checks TOML syntax (for example, valid format and unmatched quotes) and flags unknown options.
 Doesn't check data types, and doesn't check dependencies between options (this is done at Besu startup).